rhow93/react-tech-corner/README.md

 1. A `Quote` component has been created in `src/components/Quote.jsx`, but it isn't used anywhere.
 Your job is to import this component in `App.js` and pass a single quote from the `state.quotes` list as a prop (HINT: `this.state.selectedQuote` might help you choose a quote to send).

 2. This project uses the Semantic UI library, which has some fancy looking buttons.
-Your next task is to import the `Button` component from `semantic-ui-react` and pass the `setQuoteIndex(index)` function as a prop for the `onClick` listener.
+Your next task is to import the `Button` component from `semantic-ui-react` and pass the `changeSelectedQuote()` function as a prop for the `onClick` listener.

 3. You can open a new tab using `window.open('www.example.org', '_blank')`.
 I want you to add another (appropriately styled, you might want to add some css) button that sends an _intent_ to tweet the displayed quote.
 Documentation for the link to open can be found [here](https://dev.twitter.com/web/tweet-button)